muppet9010/Factorio-Integration-Lua-Snippets/README.md

 ## Making Minified Files

 Some larger scripts will have a PowerShell script in their folder to make the minified version of their scripts.
 This allows the `Readable` version of the script to be developed and then compressed for use.
 The script will be called `_Minify.ps1` when present.
 See these files for any usage/limitation comments.
+Note that the script will utilise the comment blocks in the sample code to aid its code detection and minification process.